-The project is divided into three (3) components:
+The overall project is divided into four (4) key components:

-• Component 1: Green, resilient, and inclusive waterfront: This component will finance the construction of a linear, multi-use park along Downtown Kingston's waterfront between Port Authority to the west and where Gold Street meets Port Royal Street to the east (Figure 3.2).
-The park will include investments, financed through an integrated works contract, including, among others, recreational facilities, such as bike paths, playgrounds, and sport grounds; permeable and natural walkways; street furniture and landscaping; street lighting and signage; green infrastructure like retention pools and floodable park areas; the rehabilitation of the seawall; multi-purpose community centers; adaptable market and event spaces for art and entertainment that will generate income-generating opportunities for local entrepreneurs; and amenities such as police posts and public toilets.
+• Green, resilient, and inclusive waterfront: This component includes design and construction of a linear, multi-use park along Downtown Kingston's waterfront between Port Authority to the west and where Gold Street meets Port Royal Street to the east (Figure 3.2).
+The park will include investments, financed through an integrated works contract, including, among others, recreational facilities, such as bike paths, playgrounds, and sport grounds; permeable and natural walkways; street furniture and landscaping; street lighting and signage; green infrastructure like retention pools and floodable park areas; the rehabilitation of the seawall; multi-purpose community centers; adaptable market and event spaces for art and entertainment that will generate incomegenerating opportunities for local entrepreneurs; and amenities such as police posts and public toilets.